bfulroth/SPR_Create_Dotmatics_ADLP_File/README.md

 ## Create ADLP upload file from Biacore dose response affinity experiment

+__Important__ If your remove points during data analysis you must correct the setup table csv file to reflect the new top concentration.
+This is necessary to correctly calculate the percent binding at the top concentration.

 1. Create both affinity as well as kinetic analysis of the data in the SPR evaluation software.
 2. Export both affinity as well as kinetic analysis.